neginhashmati/OLD-UX-portfolio/README.md

-# UX-portfolio
+# OLD UX-portfolio

-This is a repository showcasing the different mockups I have created during my studies.
+This is a repository showcasing the different mockups I have created during my bachelor studies in Software Engineering and Management at the University of Gothenburg.
 All of the mockups have been created using Figma.
+My most recent UX work can be found here: neginhashmati.wordpress.com

 ## DJ SmartCar - dancing car with accompanying Android app
 This project was created during the first year of my studies.
 The project consisted of coding movements to a miniature vehicle and creating an Android app for it.